Vincent Mangano: Feud with Anastasia

 Despite being a mob power in his own right, Albert Anastasia was nominally the underboss of the Mangano crime family, under Mangano.
 During his 20-year rule, Mangano had resented Anastasia's close ties to Luciano and Costello, particularly the fact that they had obtained Anastasia's services without first seeking Mangano's permission.
 This and other business disputes led to heated, almost physical fights between the two mobsters.

 Disappearance

 Mangano's brother was found dead near Sheepshead Bay, Brooklyn on April 19, 1951.
 Vincent Mangano disappeared the same day.
 Both of them are believed to have been murdered on the orders of family underboss Albert Anastasia in Brooklyn as part of a coup in 1951.
 Vincent Mangano's body was never found, and he was declared dead 10 years later on October 30, 1961, by the Surrogate's Court in Brooklyn.
-No one was ever arrested in the Mangano homicide, but it was widely assumed that Anastasia had them killed.
+No one was ever arrested in the Mangano homicides, but it was widely assumed that Anastasia had them killed.